stjet/banani/README.md

 ## Using for Nano instead of Banano

 The main differences between Nano and Banano; or at least those relevant to a library like this, are the different amount of decimals.
-So, when creating a `Wallet` with banani, make sure to do `my_rpc.DECIMALS = 31` otherwise your sends will be off by two magnitudes which is bad.
+So, when creating a `Wallet` with banani, make sure to do `rpc.DECIMALS = banani.NANO_DECIMALS` otherwise your sends will be off by two magnitudes which is bad.

 Also, a different preamble should be used for message signing.